Go to content

 • Income from assets and investments, including shares and crypto currencies

-Read more about the tax assessment notice
+Read more about your tax assessment notice

 Do you need a box for non-Danish tax matters in your tax assessment notice?